 Famous as the main place where Charles Darwin got his world-changing insights on natural selection during his voyage on the Beagle, the Galapagos Islands are among the world’s greatest island destinations.
-We’ve answered several frequently asked questions in this previous blog post, so now, we’ll dive into the best times to cruise to the Galapagos.
+We’ve answered several frequently asked questions in a previous blog post about Galapagos cruises, so now, we’ll dive into the best time to cruise to the Galapagos.

 Galapagos Islands Climate